IGUNUBLUE/vitepress-portfolio-blog/index.md

     details: Give me a challenge and I will turn it into a purpose.
   - title: Curious
     details: I am always exploring new and efficient technologies, not just programming languages.
-  - title: Enthusiast of open source
+  - title: Free software enthusiast
     details: I love the philosophy of free software.
 It has changed the way software is created.
 ---